 Lost and Found

-The lost and found is located in the back of the Multi-Purpose room.
-Please mark your child's sweaters, jackets, backpacks, lunch boxes etc. for easy identification.
+The lost and found is located on the outside of the Multi-Purpose room.
+Please mark your child's sweaters, jackets, backpacks, lunch boxes, etc. for easy identification.
 Small items are turned into the office.
 Parents are invited to check the lost and found.
-We are not responsible for personal toys, games or other personal items that should not be brought to school.
+We are not responsible for personal toys, games, or other personal items that should not be brought to school.

-Any student riding a bike to school must supply a lock.
+Any student riding a bike to school should bring a lock.
 Bikes must be stored in the fenced bike rack area.
 Students riding to school must wear bicycle helmets.

-Skateboards, skates and rollerblades are not allowed on the school grounds at any time.
-Bikes are not allowed on the main campus.
+Skateboards, scooters, rollerblades, Heelys, and bikes are not allowed on the main campus.

-LunchesNutritious meals are available for purchase for breakfast and lunch in addition to ala carte items during lunch and breaks.
-Menus are sent home monthly and posted on-line.
+For the 2021-22 school year, meals will be free for all students.Nutritious meals are available for purchase for breakfast and lunch in addition to ala carte items during lunch and breaks.
+Menus are posted on-line.
 There are two ways to pre-pay for meals and pre-payment in the cafeteria.
 Applications for free/reduced lunches are available from Nutrition Services.
 Parents/students must pay for hot lunches BEFORE school.
 Students bringing lunches from home, may purchase milk from the cafeteria.
 If your child forgets his/her lunch, bring it to the office with your child's name and room number clearly marked.
-We will make a special area in the cafeteria where it can be claimed at lunchtime, without interrupting instructional time.
 Students who forget to pay for or bring a lunch will be provided with an alternate lunch.